yjnsrc/setuprb/README.md

 ### Notes

-Using this script is a pre-requisite to properly running the `tuka` gem.
+This is a pre-requisite to properly running the `tuka` gem.